Shakeskeyboarde/wurk/README_CUSTOM_COMMANDS.md

 ## Overview

-Werk provides the following capabilities so that your custom command can focus on doing it's job.
+Werk provides the following capabilities so that your custom command can focus on doing its job.

 - **Log** messages prefixed with the current workspace.
 - **Parse** CLI **options** and **arguments** using [commander](https://www.npmjs.com/package/commander).